Meditation as an Art of Life

 3) Critical Thinking

-The interplay between the three virtues ensures the balance between logic and imagination, rational and irrational, philosophy and poetry/storytelling.
-The two first virtues ensure that you, when practising the third virtue, not are getting stuck in "feelings", or "intuition" (= subjectivism and/or relativism).
+The interplay between the three levels ensures the balance between logic and imagination, rational and irrational, philosophy and poetry/storytelling.
+The two first levels ensure that you, when practising the third level, not are getting stuck in "feelings", or "intuition" (= subjectivism and/or relativism).
 This would be the Sophist/Postmodern/New Age viewpoint.
 Instead you are opening your personal images to more collective and universal images (from subjective idealism to objective idealism).
 When this happens, the Wholeness itself begins to dream, and are starting a "remembering process", or, a "waking up proces".
+This is the direct experience of animism, or inner tantra.
+In my free Ebook, Philosophical Counseling with Tolkien, I have described the "waking up proces", in chapter 2: Philosophical Theology, part 2: Divine Providence and Free Will, and in chapter 8: Philosophy of Language.

 I have called sophisms thought distortions.
 I introduced the concept of thought distortions in my supporting exercise the philosophical diary, where I described a Socratic inquire technique.
 Here they especially deal with psychological and personal matters.
 I have developed them further in my book A Dictionary of Thought Distortions.

-One of the reasons I had my doubts about offering shamanic counseling was due to the many psychic ill people in this environment who, due to New Age subjectivism and relativism, confuse their psychic illness with spiritual constructs, as for example kundalini and shamanic awakening.
+One of the reasons I stopped working as a shaman was due to the many psychic ill people in this environment who, due to New Age subjectivism and relativism, confuse their psychic illness with spiritual constructs, as for example kundalini and shamanic awakening.
 This is often the case with people who would be diagnosed as skizophrenic, delusional, bipolar, or simply disconnected and untethered from collective reality.
 Often they even work as shamans, therapists or spiritual healers (see my article: The Faust Syndrome and the End of the Time of Enlightened Masters.
 Makyo is therefore also central in dealing with spiritual crises, as for example ego-inflation.
 I have described how in my article The Ego-inflation in the New Age and Self-help Environment).

 It is thought provoking that critical thinking, hereunder the art of discrimination, in New Age directly is taught to be “negative” and therefore wrong thinking, and that you must rely on pure subjectivism and “intuition”.
 This is often followed by postulations about that reality is an illusion (metaphysical solipsism), or simply doesn´t exist (metaphysical nihilism).
 Such postulations are due to a tragic confusion of Eastern philosophical ideas of Maya (misperceived reality) with western philosophical ideas, such as subjective idealism - see my ebook: The Tragic New Age Confusion of Eastern Enlightenment with Western Subjective Idealism.